kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I say I don't know but I also tell her that I'm devoted somehow; that something's going on that I have no control over so I just have to trust that it is all in God's plan.
 - I now wonder if everything I felt was just the long-term effects of narcotics I did not know I was ingesting.

-## Trish communication
+## Communication with Patricia

-- Trish sends me WhatsApp messages over this period which are rather unusual.
+- Patricia sends me WhatsApp messages over this period which are rather unusual.
-- I'm very candid with her on [WhatsApp chats](../../evidence/whatsapps.md#trish-penny).
+- I'm very candid with her on [WhatsApp chats](../../evidence/whatsapps.md#patricia).
 - I wonder if she is being asked to check up on me.
 - She ignores everything I say in my messages but keeps communicating with me.
 - I assume she is not allowed to make comments on anything I have said.